-The 2021 Remuneration Policy approved by shareholders at the AGM with 97.55% favourable votes on 11 May 2021 was still applicable in 2022.
+The 2021 Remuneration Policy approved by shareholders at the AGM with 97.55% favourable votes on 11 May 2021 was still applicable in 2023.

-Following positive feedback received from shareholders and stakeholders, the Remuneration Committee has decided to keep this policy unchanged for 2023.
+Following positive feedback received from shareholders and stakeholders, the Remuneration Committee has decided to keep this policy unchanged for 2024.
+The Remuneration Committee will consult shareholders and stakeholders in 2024 to prepare an updated Remuneration Policy to be approved during the AGM in 2025.

-4.4.1.2 Remuneration Committee
+4.4.1.2.
+Remuneration Committee